-Barkley can be a very anxious guy, but he does calm down if I ignore him and do other things.
-Ideally, I wait until he is completely calm and I haven’t heard any panting or whining for at least five minutes.
-Sometimes the whining starts again as soon as he hears me grab a leash or put on my coat.
-So then I ignore him until he calms down again.
+Barkley could be a very anxious guy, but he did calm down if I ignored him and did other things.
+Ideally, I waited until he was completely calm and I hadn’t heard any panting or whining for at least five minutes.
+Sometimes the whining started again as soon as he heard me grab a leash or put on my coat.
+So then I ignored him until he calmed down again.

 With an anxious dog, you really do have to work in small steps.
 If your puppy was quiet today for five seconds, then try for 10 seconds tomorrow and 15 seconds the next day.